Online E learning App Development: Types, Features and Best Cases

 Have you noticed the rapid growth of the online education market?
-Yep, e-learning app development has shown promising opportunities even before the Covid-19 thing.
+Yep, e-learning app development keeps showing promising opportunities.
 This online education niche was expected to reach $350 Billion by 2025.
 And now, students go a bit far beyond binge-watching Netflix or Disney+.
-The school year started, but some countries choose a remote learning mode, others are partially open while schools in 33 countries are still closed.
+The school year has started, but a considerable number of schools choose a remote learning mode, or are partially open.
 Seems that there is enough space for the new e-learning apps and courses.

 From today's perspective, remote learning and, particularly, e-learning mobile apps help

 - students to keep on with their education

 - people to acquire new skills

 Others take e-learning popularity with a pinch of salt and point out the drawbacks of online learning apps.